+On the same note, the United Nations Committee on the Rights of the Child has criticised Sweden for the disappearance of unaccompanied children and has pointed to the inaction of authorities following these disappearances (SOU, 2017:372).
 In a debate article published by Aftonbladet, the authors emphasised the human, social and economic costs that the Swedish temporary asylum legislation brought in the form of mental illness, social vulnerability and exclusion.
 They argued that the temporary residence permits set the bar for integration and reduce the incentives to learn Swedish and the opportunities to understand how the Swedish society works.
-The temporary residence permits also struck hard on traumatised children - "they face a long waiting time with the only hope of a temporary residence permit, and little hop of being reunited with their families" (Hellström, 2017).
+The temporary residence permits also struck hard on traumatised children - "they face a long waiting time with the only hope of a temporary residence permit, and little hop of being reunited with their families" (Hellström et al., 2017).

-An article published during the autumn 2015 by Aftonbladet brought attention to a vulnerable group typically outside the 'official' definition of vulnerable groups, namely the so-called transit refugees, who did not seek asylum in Sweden, but wanted to continue their journey to reach other countries.
-They were particularly vulnerable because neither the municipalities nor the Migration Agency were responsible for them (Tronarp, 2015).
+A third article published during the autumn 2015 by Aftonbladet brought attention to a vulnerable group typically outside the 'official' definition of vulnerable groups:

+As many as 900 refugees have arrived every day at the central station in Stockholm.
+Many of them are so-called transit refugees, which means that they do not seek asylum in Sweden.
+They are particularly vulnerable because neither the municipalities nor the Migration Agency are responsible for them (Tronarp, 2015).